-Blanching and shocking allows you to partially cook vegetables and cool them quickly so they retain their crunch.
-Use blanched vegetables in salads, pasta dishes, and as appetizers with dips.
+Blanching and shocking vegetables is how you partially cook and cool them quickly so they retain their color and crunch.
+You can use blanched vegetables in salads, pasta dishes, and as appetizers with dips.
 You might also blanch and shock raw vegetables before canning, or freezing.
 We'll show you how easy it is to do.

-2. Prepare a pot of boiling water and an ice bath (a bowl full of ice and water).
-You can add salt if you wish — salt will permeate the outer walls of the vegetable being blanched and enhance the flavors — but salt also breaks down the vegetables over time and causes them to become mushy.
+1. Prepare a pot of boiling water and an ice bath (a large bowl full of ice and water).
+You can add salt to the water if you wish — salt will permeate the outer walls of the vegetable being blanched and enhance the flavors — but salt also breaks down the vegetables over time and causes them to become mushy.

-3. Place your vegetables a few at a time into the boiling water, being careful not to crowd them.
-Keep the water at a consistent boil.
-Test the vegetables for doneness after a minute or so; green beans should be crisp, yet cooked.
+2. Place your vegetables into the boiling water, and keep the water at a consistent boil.
+Test the vegetables for doneness after a minute or so; vegetables should be tender but not mushy.
 To test larger vegetables like broccoli, insert a small sharp knife into the thick part of the stem.
 If the broccoli clings to the knife, it needs more time.
 If the knife slides in and out easily, the broccoli is ready to be shocked.